Want to write on elephant? Click here.

 Write for elephant, change the world, get rich!*

-This is important because it reduces quality original information—real journalism—for we, the people.
+This is serious stuff because it reduces quality original information for you and me.

-Despite the fact that we make very little off of ads—about 1/50th other sites our size, because we only want to work with mindful advertisers—I pay the equivalent of several staff salaries a month to writers who are consistent, quality and popular.
+As a lifelong writer, I believe in paying writers for quality work—and my “paygate,” innovate means of refueling journalism in a new media context—enables passionate elephant subscribers to make it possible.
+Despite the fact that we make very little off of ads—about 1/50th other sites our size—I voluntarily pay the equivalent of several staff salaries a month to writers who are consistent, quality and popular.

 Our system, detailed below, is intended to:

-1) establish clear goals for writers every month and
+1) establish clear goals for you writers every month and

-2) create a cooperative, team-effort system that encourages writers to support one another through commenting, sharing and tips.
+2) create a cooperative, team-effort system that encourages writers to support one another through commenting, sharing & sharing tips.

 Elephant Journal’s Writer Payment Plan:

 3) and quality